-, , ,
+I He JI-Hou in special education major requires.

 SED 200 Introduction to Special Education (3)

 SED 269 Human Development for the Special

 Education Student (1)

 SED 300 Curriculum Design for L.D.
 (3)

 SED 305 Classroom Management for L.D.
 (3)

 SED 340 Special Education Rules, Procedures &

 Law for People with Disabilities (3)

 SED 360 Technology for Special Education (3)

 SED 420 Elementary Special Education

 Methods (3)

 SED 421 Secondary Special Education

 Methods (3)

 SED 422 Communication Skills (3)

 SED 423 Assessment of L.D.
 (3)

 SED 426 Consultation Models for L.D.
 (3)

-Note: Those seeking an endorsement in Special Education: LD on their Michigan elementary or secondary certificate must successfully complete student teaching in Special Education: LD and Seminar in Teaching Special Education.
+Note: Those seeking an endorsement in special education: LD on their Michigan elementary or secondary certificate must successfully complete student teaching in special education: LD and Seminar in Teaching Special Education.

-SED 430 Seminar in Teaching Spec Ed: L.D.
-(1)

-SED 450 Mentored Experience in Teaching
+- SED 430 Seminar in Teaching Spec Ed: L.D.
+(1) - Mentored Experience in Teaching

 Special Education L.D.
-(5,6 or 9)

-In addition, acceptable ratings in Professional Behaviors and Dispositions and Pedagogical Knowledge, Skills and Dispositions as evaluated by the faculty of the special education L.D. major may be considered as part of the criteria for recommendation for student teaching in special education.
-Students certifying in Elementary Education with the K-12 Learning Disabilities Endorsement must pass the Elementary Education MTTC and the Learning Disabled MTTC.
-Students certifying in Secondary Education with the K-12 Learning Disabilities Endorsement must pass the Learning Disabled MTTC and the MTTC in the student's minor area.
-In addition, the secondary student must pass the Elementary Education MTTC to meet the Highly Qualified definition for No Child Left Behind.
+(5,6 or 9) In addition, acceptable ratings in Professional Behaviors and Dispositions and Pedagogical Knowledge, Skills and Dispositions as evaluated by the faculty of the special education L.D. major may be considered as part of the criteria for recommendation for student teaching in special education.
+Students certifying in Elementary Education with the K-12 Learning Disabilities Endorsement must pass the Elementary Education MTTC.
+Students certifying in Secondary Education with the K-12 Learning Disabilities Endorsement must pass the Learning Disabilities MTTC and the MTTC in the student's minor area.